covid-19-impact-lab/sid/docs/source/policies.rst

 ``"work_close"`` is the name of the contact model the policies refers to. ``"start"`` and ``"end"`` define the periods in which the policy is active.
 They are optional.
-``"multiplier"`` will be multiplied with the number of contact.
+``"multiplier"`` will be multiplied with the number of contacts.
 It is no problem if the multiplication leads to non-integer number of contacts.
-We will automatically round them in a way that preserves the total number of contacts. as good as possible.
+We will automatically round them in a way that preserves the total number of contacts as well as possible.
 ``"is_active"`` is a function that returns a bool.
 This is also optional.